-Are you looking for a dairy free chocolate ice cream with no sugar added?
-Here’s a simple low carb coconut cream based recipe using only 5 ingredients.
+Are you looking for a keto chocolate dairy free ice cream recipe that’s simple and delicious?
+Here’s an easy low carb coconut cream based recipe using only 5 ingredients.

 Since this was a test batch, it made a fairly small amount.
 I ended up with five large scoops of ice cream.
 The whole mixture just fit into a mini loaf pan lined in parchment.
 That was after my little sampling of finished product.